 3] Increased Node Requirement

-S2D requires a minimum of four nodes in order to display optimal performance.
-It can support a scaled-down infrastructure with just two nodes but requires an additional tie-breaker mechanism in such a case.
-If you wish to deploy S2D in a Single Availability Zone, the deployment becomes very tough because at least three cluster nodes are recommended.
-Also, each node must reside in its own subnet as a result of some networking restrictions imposed by AWS.
-This restriction requires each cluster node to reside in a different subnet.
+S2D needs at least four nodes to display optimal performance.
+It has the ability to support a scaled-down infrastructure using just two nodes.
+However, it will need an additional tie-breaker mechanism in such a case.
+If you want to deploy S2D in a Single Availability Zone, it is a very tough thing to do.
+To do this, there should be at least three cluster nodes and each node should reside in its own subnet.
+This is the result of some networking restrictions which AWS imposes, which requires every cluster node to be in a different subnet.
 However, S2D is not designed to run in different subnets which further complicates the matter.

 Open Minds HAS has been working in the industry for years now and is a well-known name when it comes to Data Protection or Safety.
-Our team of experts have been helping businesses move and safeguard their data in the best way possible without having to lose anything for almost a decade.
+For more than a decade, our team of experts have been helping businesses move and safeguard their data in the best way possible without having to lose anything.

 For a free consultation, get in touch with us by clicking here.